I thought I had uterine fibroids, but my doctor says I have adenomyosis.

 Surgery: Surgical resection of the adenomyosis alone is not feasible in most cases.
 The only definitive surgical option for adenomyosis is a hysterectomy.

-Uterine artery embolization: Fortunately for women who want to avoid surgery, Uterine Artery Embolization (UAE) is an effective and safe therapy for adenomyosis, which can be performed by our specialized physicians at Horizon Vascular Specialists.
+Uterine artery embolization: Fortunately for women who want to avoid surgery, Uterine Artery Embolization (UAE) is an effective and safe therapy for adenomyosis, which can be performed by our specialized physicians at The Fibroid Center of Horizon Vascular Specialists.
 In this minimally invasive procedure, tiny particles are used to block the blood vessels that provide blood flow to the adenomyosis.
 The particles are guided through a tiny tube to the arteries feeding the adenomyosis.
 With the blood supply interrupted, that area of adenomyosis will shrink in size with improvement in symptoms.
 This procedure is most commonly used to help treat uterine fibroids.